 An enrolled Medicaid provider with three or more years of case management and HCBS experience.
 Qualifications:

-b.
+- a.
+A direct connection to the service area to provide continuity and appropriateness of care; - b.
 Experience with adults 18 years and older with medical-complexities or physical disabilities;